tableau/tableau-postman/README.md

    <img src="assets/images/environment_variables.png">

-2. For the `server` variable value, enter the domain of your Tableau serivce into the `CURRENT VALUE field.
+2. For the `server` variable value, enter the domain of your Tableau service into the `CURRENT VALUE field.
 For instance:

    `myserver.example.com` or

    `10ay.online.tableau.com`

 3. Create a [Personal Access Token](https://help.tableau.com/current/online/en-us/security_personal_access_tokens.htm) (PAT) for your Tableau site, and insert the PAT name and PAT secret into the `admin-PAT-name` and `admin-PAT-secret` as the `CURRENT VALUE` for those fields.
-You can also use user name and password, or JWT authentication - you will see variables and Authenticate methods in the collection for each of these auth types.
+You can also use user name and password, or JWT authentication.
+You will see variables and Authenticate methods in the collection for each of these auth types.

 4. Modify `content-url` with the contentURL of your site.
 The contentURL in the following examples is "myWorkbooks":